OlaT03/Fingers-of-Fortune/README.md

 - `styles.css` - The stylesheet for styling the game.
 - `script.js` - The JavaScript file containing game logic and interactions.
 - `assets/` - Directory containing images for the game options.

-1. Fork the project
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a pull request

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact